serraict/wetering-production-control/work/backlog.md

 - Goal: Wrap up project

+  - Improve error message whn not connected to Dremio.
   - Review the project
   - Review the cookiecutter-vine-app template that we used to start this repository with.